liyanjun1990/Lewis_Project/Weekly Deposit/README.md

 # Description of the File

 ## BS.py - to consolidate bank statements across multiple entities with different stores.
-- This script is designed to include only cash deposit transactions, streamlining the bank statement consolidation process.
+- designed to include only cash deposit transactions, streamlining the bank statement consolidation process.
 - The resulting data will be used in an Excel VBA interface for monitoring cash transactions.

 ## Vend_sele.py